coder-hal9000/framebyframe/README.md

 - **Google Analytics Integration**: GA4 is successfully tracking page views and interactions.
 Event data is reliably sent to Google Analytics even after performance optimizations.
-- **SEO**: Standard SEO practices were applied to ensure good visibility on search engines, including the use of appropriate meta tags, alt text for images, and header tags.

 ## Installation